AlexMeesters/Component-Save-System/README.md

 Save system that is developed to co-exist with the current component system of Unity.

 ## Another save system for Unity?

-How this solution differs from others is that you only have to write an implementation per component.
+How this solution differs from others is that you only have to write a save implementation per component (script).
-Meaning that you can place a Saveable component on as many GameObjects as you like.

-Saveable Component = Component that fetches all components on the Game Object that implement ISaveable
+This comes with the benefit that each object that has a component called "Saveable" will be saved uniquely.

 You could duplicate 50 objects that use the same components that implement ISaveable.
 And all these objects would still get saved individually.
-Since a Saveable Component has a global unique identifier, and duplicates are not allowed.
+Since a Saveable Component has a global unique identifier, and duplicates are not allowed, so a new ID gets generated.
+This is useful in case you want to be able to easily save the state of multiple NPCS.

 ## How it looks in the editor
 ![Image of the saveable component](https://github.com/AlexMeesters/ComponentSaveSystem/blob/master/Images/Component-Clean.PNG)

+## How does it work?

 ```csharp
 using Lowscope.Saving;